opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 # ./accessContainer.sh <service-name> <stage> <region>
 ./accessContainer.sh migration-console dev us-east-1
 ```
 To be able to execute this command the user will need to have their AWS credentials configured for their environment.
-It is also worth noting that the identity used should have permissions to `ecs:ExecuteCommand` on both the cluster and the given container task.
-The IAM policy needed could look similar to the below:
+It is also worth noting that the identity used should have permissions to `ecs:ExecuteCommand` on both the ECS cluster and the given container task, for which an Administrator or Deployment role may already have.
+An example IAM policy that could be added, which allows accessing any of the containers on the ECS cluster, can be seen below:
 ```shell
 {
     "Version": "2012-10-17",